dw-ll/reactball/guide.md

 # Reactball :basketball:

-##### Reactball is a React app that queries the balldontlie API and visualizes it's response.
+##### Reactball is a React app that queries the [balldontlie] API and visualizes it's response.

 # Features
 ---

   - Search for a NBA player to display their average stats from the current season.
-  - Search for multiple NBA players to compare their respective average states from the current season.
+  - A table containing multiple selected NBA players to compare their respective average stats from the current season.
   - A graph visualization to compare the respective stats from the current players selected.

 ### Components, Store, Structure